-Left to right: Owen Griffkin (Participation Support Worker), Jane Cooke (Senior Officer Mental Health), Jackie Newey (Information Officer), Anne Woods (Participation Officer), Philip Moisson (Participation Officer).
+Left to right: Owen Griffkin (Participation Support Worker), Jane Cooke (Senior Officer Mental Health), Jackie Newey (Information Officer), Anne Woods (Participation Officer), Philip Moisson (former Participation Officer).

 Jane was the DIY Futures Project Manager at PAVO until May 2014 when the lottery funded project came to an end.
 She is now working as the PAVO Senior Officer Mental Health.

 An emphasis for Jane in her work is supporting the work of the third sector at a strategic level and taking forward the work of the team to promote and support the 'beyond medical' approach to mental health difficulties.